 This paper has also now been incorporated as one of the supporting documents for the HST Second Decade review project as well.

 My Most Memorable AAS Meeting

-This paper is about my adventures on the way to the AAS Meeting in San Antonio in January 1996 for the presentation of the original Hubble Deep Field, and was presented at the June 1999 100th Anniversay AAS Meeting in Chicago, since the AAS requested such contributions from its members for that meeting.
+This paper is about my adventures on the way to the AAS Meeting in San Antonio in January 1996 for the presentation of the original Hubble Deep Field, and is an updated version of a paper which was presented at the June 1999 100th Anniversay AAS Meeting in Chicago, since the AAS requested such contributions from its members for that meeting.
 Written in a great hurry just before the meeting, it would have been both shorter and better if I'd had more time to edit it!
-But it is probably one of the few AAS papers ever to be presented in which the author could link the Hubble Deep Field, Stephen Hawking's chauffeur, and Chubby Wise's fiddle, and probably one of the very few for which the author played a tune on the fiddle for a group of interested attendees at the end of the day!
+And since then, for consistency and simplicity, I have kept it mostly the same, just adding and updating a bit.
+But it is still probably one of the first and still one of the few AAS papers ever to be presented in which the author could readily link such seemingly disparate things as the Hubble Deep Field, Stephen Hawking's chauffeur, and Chubby Wise's fiddle, and probably one of the very few for which the author played a tune on the fiddle for a group of interested attendees at the end of the day!